Protect yourself from the coronavirus with a mask that looks like your actual face

 Other quirky products from Baskin include a battery pack that looks like a Pokeball and a digital graveyard for beloved URLs you've let expire.

 To get a Resting Risk Mask, you simply need to upload an image of your face via web app.
-Baskin's service would use computational mapping to convert your facial features into an image that can be printed onto the mask's surface without distortion.
+Baskin's service would map the image of your face onto the mask's curved surface without distortion.
 You'd preview a digital version of your Resting Risk Face, and once you approve, you're ready to start walking around looking like a piece of performance art.

 "The masks are uncanny and awkward, especially if people mix and match faces," Baskin says.
 "I could sell anti-surveillance variety packs.
 Best friends can swap faces.
 N95s are kind of boring and dehumanizing as they are and humans will increasingly need them, for fires and viruses.
 The product just sells itself."